ohmiler/bootstrap-5-lazy-snippets/README.md

 ## ✨ Features

 This extension provides a wide array of Bootstrap 5 components and structures as easy-to-use snippets.
-Simply type the prefix (e.g., bs-card, bs-modal, bs-btn-primary) and press Tab or Enter to insert the complete HTML structure.
+Simply type the prefix (e.g., `!bs5`, `bs5-accordion`, `bs5-alert-primary`) and press Tab or Enter to insert the complete HTML structure.

 ## Key features include: